-Symbols may be used in any emulator command that allows expressions (as defined in chapter 7).
+Symbols may be used in any emulator command that allows expressions (as defined in Chapter 7).
 A symbol is always interpreted as the address value of that symbol.
 Variables in a program can be conveniently accessed by name.
 Even though it is legal to use a symbol as a data value in a trace command, remember that the symbol will be interpreted as the address value, not the data value stored at the referenced address location.

 When using local symbols, the program module containing the symbol must be loaded by the emulator before the symbol can be used in a command.
-This is accomplished by using the "display" command or by specifying the program module with the symbol.
+This is accomplished by using the "display" command or by specifying the program having the symbol with the format: <SYMBOL>:<MODULE\NAME>.

 When using local symbols in emulator commands, only valid symbols will succeed as specifications.
-A list of qualified local symbols can be viewed by using the "display loc_symb" command, or by displaying mnemonically the module containing the symbol.
+A list of qualified local symbols can be viewed by using the "display loc\symb" command, or by referring to the asmb\sym file for the module.